-• Note that you cannot save images in built-in memory while a memory card is loaded in the camera.
+Note that you cannot save images in built-in memory while a memory card is loaded in the camera.

 - See the instructions that come with the memory card for information about how to use it. - Certain types of cards can slow down processing speeds.
 If you are using a slow memory card, you may not be able to record a movie using the "HQ" image quality setting.
-Because of this, use of a memory card with a maximum transfer speed of at least 10MB per second is recommended. - Certain types of memory cards take longer to record data, which can cause movie frames to be dropped. " C and C and " C a - SD memory cards and SDHC memory cards have a write protect switch.
+Because of this, use of a memory card with a maximum transfer speed of at least 10MB per second is recommended. - Certain types of memory cards take longer to record data, which can cause movie frames to be dropped. " " and " " flash on the monitor screen during recording to let you know when a frame has been dropped.
+Use of a memory card with a maximum transfer speed of at least 10MB per second is recommended. - SD memory cards and SDHC memory cards have a write protect switch.
 Use it when you need to guard against accidentally deleting data.
 Note, however, if you write protect a memory card you must then turn write protection off whenever you want to record to the card, format it, or delete any of its images.

-• Electrostatic charge, electrical noise, and other phenomena can cause data to become corrupted or even lost.
+Electrostatic charge, electrical noise, and other phenomena can cause data to become corrupted or even lost.
 Make sure that you always back up important data on other media (CD-R, CD-RW, MO disk, hard disk, etc.).